Biden directs states to make all adults eligible for vaccine by May 1

 Biden did not mention Trump by name Thursday night, though he said that the pandemic initially “spread unchecked” due to “denials for days, weeks, then months.”

 Biden also used many of the same personal touches he deployed on the campaign trail, as he ran on becoming a comforter-in-chief who routinely opened up about the death of his son and spoke of overcoming grief.
-On Thursday, Biden pulled a paper from his pocket on which he said he keeps the number of Americans who have lost their lives from the pandemic.
+At one point, he pulled a paper from his pocket on which he said he keeps the number of Americans who have lost their lives to the virus.

 The speech was solemn at times, as Biden memorialized the more than 529,000 Americans who have died of covid-19, the disease caused by the novel coronavirus, and reflected on the tens of millions of others who have struggled under the weight of lost jobs, closed schools, hospitalizations and isolation from loved ones over the past 12 months.